-This No Bake Layered Chocolate Pumpkin Cheesecake has layers of chocolate and pumpkin spice cashew-based cheesecake, on top of a chocolate date crust.
+This No Bake Chocolate Pumpkin Cheesecake has layers of chocolate and pumpkin spice cashew-based cheesecake, on top of a chocolate date crust.
 This make-ahead raw dessert is perfect for the holidays.

 Who’s ready for Thanksgiving?!
 It’s coming up QUICK this year – as it usually tends to do.
 I’ve got my plant-based Thanksgiving menu tentatively planned, with a list of recipes linked in my Evernote.